 Late Bloomer is an incredibly funny, warm, insightful, intelligent and empathetic memoir that is a crucial read for parents, care-givers, teachers, mental health professionals, or individuals wanting to learn more from the Autistic community.
 I found it an empowering, positive and life-affirming book for people who identify as neurodiverse.

-Here is a link to a short extract from the book and you can purchase Late Bloomer from any good bookstore.
+from the book and you can purchase Late Bloomer from any good bookstore.
 Published by Hardie Grant Books

 Review by Caitlin Jablonka